file-format/Docs/en/settings/ovpn.md

 An ovpn file is a configuration file used by OpenVPN, a popular open-source VPN (Virtual Private Network) software.
 It contains the settings and instructions needed for the OpenVPN client to connect to a VPN server.

-The contents of an ovpn file may vary depending on the VPN service provider, but typically it includes the following information:
+Depending on the VPN service provider, content of ovpn file can change, but normally it contains the following information:

 - The IP address or hostname of the VPN server
 - The port number to use for the VPN connection